DocPlanner/php-recruitment-refactor-assignment/README.md

 modularity, and clarity.
 - Write unit tests for the extracted/refactored business logic using your preferred PHP testing framework.
 - If you see opportunities for improvements that go beyond the scope of the task, feel free to:
-  - Add them.
+  - Add them, but please remember to keep your changes minimal.
-  - Or simply leave comments describing your suggestions and reasoning
+  - Or simply leave comments describing your suggestions and reasoning.
+It's the preferred way.
-- Remember to write tests that test business logic, not implementation.

 We will very much appreciate comments about why you've chosen certain solutions!